 Those who’ve been following me a while should not be surprised that I’d like to take the occasion to contemplate a philosophy of mishaps.

 Two voices have been trying to talk over one another in my head.
 Yesterday, I was everything from frustrated to worried and angry.
 Mostly frustrated.
 What is it about me that attracts accidents and physical impediments?
 Sheer, simple clumsiness?
 If you missed the Car Accident – in the Garage tale, here it is.
 Some hopes and plans for the upcoming months are now delayed.
 So disappointing that I must wait until I’m whole again.
-But the steady murmur that usually accompanies me won out today: on what gumption do I wake every morning expecting the day to unfurl my way like a red carpet?
-I often carry the awareness that everything can change any moment.
+But the steady murmur that usually accompanies me won out today: on what gumption do I wake every morning expecting the day to unfurl for me like a red carpet?
+I often carry the awareness that life can flip any moment.
 A drunk behind the wheel can wipe out my family or some freak circumstance leave my son fatherless in less time than it takes to order take-out.
 I am not in control.
 So even through rough days, I live in the preciousness of the moment and gratitude for everything I have, all gifts.

 I want to grumble.
 It’ll serve me well to lay off the typing for a bit – another displeasure, as I can’t not write for long.
 My piano finger!
 In keeping with the broad definition of ambidexterity, I favor my left for a lot of tasks.
 The most unpalatable part has been having to slow down the mad speed that I rush toward one thing to the next with.
 The dishes, the showering, the doing everything with 1.25 hands.
 But this too, shall pass.
 I’ll take it – over something permanent or chemo.